Fabio Castro: Chicago White Sox

 He was originally signed by the Chicago White Sox as an amateur free agent on December 26, 2001.
-He played in the White Sox farm system through 2005 with stops at Bristol, Kannapolis and Winston-Salem, reaching as high as Class "A".
+He played in the White Sox farm system through 2005, with stops with the Bristol White Sox, Kannapolis Intimidators, and Winston-Salem Warthogs, reaching as high as Single-A.

 Texas Rangers

-Castro was the first pick in the 2005 Rule 5 Draft by the Kansas City Royals on December 8, 2005.
+Castro was the first pick in the 2005 Rule 5 draft by the Kansas City Royals on December 8, 2005.
 He was then traded to the Texas Rangers for second baseman Esteban Germán.
-He made his major league debut on April 6, 2006, for the Rangers against the Detroit Tigers, pitching 3.2 innings and allowing one earned run.
-He appeared in 4 games for the Rangers, and had an E.R.A. of 4.32 in 8.1 innings pitched.
+Castro made his major league debut on April 6, 2006, for the Rangers against the Detroit Tigers, pitching 3 2/3 innings and allowing one earned run.
+He appeared in 4 games for the Rangers, and had an ERA of 4.32 in 8 1/3 innings pitched.

 Philadelphia Phillies

-He was traded to the Philadelphia Phillies on June 29, 2006, for a minor leaguer and pitched in 16 games for the Phillies the rest of the season, with a 1.54 ERA.
+Castro was traded to the Philadelphia Phillies on June 29, 2006, in exchange for Daniel Haigwood.
+He pitched in 16 games for the Phillies during the remainder of the season, recording a 1.54 ERA.

 In 2007, Castro made 10 appearances for the Phillies, including making his first career Major League start, on August 23 against the Los Angeles Dodgers.
-He had a 6.00 ERA that season for the club, while also pitching in 11 games for the AA Reading Phillies and 21 games for the AAA Ottawa Lynx.
+He had a 6.00 ERA that season for the club, while also pitching in 11 games for the Double-A Reading Phillies and 21 games for the Triple-A Ottawa Lynx.

 Toronto Blue Jays

 Castro was traded to the Toronto Blue Jays on September 29, 2008, to complete a trade for Matt Stairs.
-With the Blue Jays organization, he spent the season with the AAA Las Vegas 51s, compiling a 7–6 record and 4.49 ERA in 25 starts.
+With the Blue Jays organization, he spent the season with the Triple-A Las Vegas 51s, compiling a 7–6 record and 4.49 ERA in 25 starts.

 Boston Red Sox

 Castro signed a minor league contract with the Boston Red Sox on December 7, 2009.
-He spent the season with the Pawtucket Red Sox, where he was 7–9 with a 4.93 ERA in 31 appearances (15 starts).
+He spent the season with the Triple-A Pawtucket Red Sox, where he was 7–9 with a 4.93 ERA in 31 appearances (15 starts).

-Castro was designated for assignment on June 29, 2010, to make room for recently acquired Eric Patterson.
+Castro was designated for assignment on June 29, 2010, to clear roster space for recently acquired Eric Patterson.

 Seattle Mariners

-Castro signed a minor league contract with the Seattle Mariners for the 2011 season.
+On November 22, 2010, Castro signed a minor league contract with the Seattle Mariners organization.
 He spent that season with the Tacoma Rainiers, where he was 5–4 with a 3.63 ER in 24 appearances (12 starts).

 Oakland Athletics

-On January 6, 2012, he signed a minor league contract with the Oakland Athletics.
-He finished the season with a 5.60 ERA, while pitching for the Midland RockHounds and Sacramento River Cats.
+On January 6, 2012, Castro signed a minor league contract with the Oakland Athletics organization.
+He finished the season with a 5.60 ERA, while pitching for the Double-A Midland RockHounds and Triple-A Sacramento River Cats.

 Los Angeles Dodgers

-On 23 November 2012, Castro was reported to sign a minor league contract with the San Francisco Giants.
-However, that report was in error, as he was subsequently signed by the Los Angeles Dodgers to a minor league contract on December 19, 2012.
+On November 23, 2012, Castro was reported to sign a minor league contract with the San Francisco Giants.
+However, that report was in error, as he was subsequently signed by the Los Angeles Dodgers to a minor league contract on December 19.
 The Dodgers released him in March 2013.